 - Small bladders: These bladders hold less than the normal amount of urine for their age.
 This means that the bladder feels full even with a small amount of urine, and may even empty without the child wanting to urinate.

 - Large bladders: Some children do not void frequently enough and the bladder holds a much larger quantity than normal amount of urine.
-Over a long period of time these bladders becomes stretched out and flabby.
+Over a long period of time, these bladders become stretched out and flabby.

 - Voiding against a closed sphincter: children are unable to relax the sphincter muscles when trying to urinate.
-Because of this, the bladder generates high pressure against the kidneys, and it may force urine backwards into the kidney, and may cause urine infection, and damage the kidneys.
+Because the bladder generates high pressure against the kidneys, and it may force urine backward into the kidney, and may cause urine infection, and damage the kidneys.

 - These may also be associated with constipation and has an additional adverse effect on bladder dysfunction.

 A complete history and physical examination are essential to determine the nature of voiding dysfunction, plan treatment, and rule out neurologic or anatomic defects.

 The presence of social, emotional and behavioral problems should be assessed, as these may be obstacles to effective behavior management.

 This should include signs of fecal loading and constipation, spina bifida and other forms of neurogenic bladder.
 The urological examination should cover the genital region, the vagina, and signs of an ectopic ureter.

 A 3-day bladder and bowel diary, blood and urine tests, ultrasound studies, a voiding cystogram (see the film below), with other tests as indicated, will be performed to identify and quantify the degree of the dysfunctional voiding.